 How Do Claims Work for Trailer Insurance?

-If you work with a Trusted Choice member agent, your agent will help you complete the claims process and ensure that everything runs smoothly.
+If you work with an agent, they will help you complete the claims process and ensure that everything runs smoothly.

 When Should You File a Trailer Insurance Claim?